takkun-mint/FallGuysTools/README.md

 <br><br><br>

   ## ChangeLog (English) <br>

+  ○ 4.50.01 <br>
+    ・ Fixed an issue where the number of qualify teams was not displayed when entering animation in a race round when SquadList was not displayed. <br>
+    ・ Some text has been changed.
+(Qualified Border) → (Qualify Border) <br>
+    ・ Emergency work has been carried out to address an issue with buggy elapsed time displays in LAP stages with two laps. <br>
+    ・ "!" displayed when there is a new setting item. icon disappears with the start of the screen transition countdown, and is now displayed until the transition countdown is displayed. <br>

   ○ 4.50.00 <br>
     ・ PlayerList and SquadList, which used to share a single display area, are now completely separated. <br>